AppliedLogicSystems/ALSProlog/docs/docs/guide/2-Prolog-Source-Code.md

 The facts searchdir/1 in module builtins can be manipulated by a user program or by the user at the console.
 However, ALS Prolog provides several automatic facilities for installing these facts.

-* On Linux (including Mac OS X) and Windows, if the ALSPATH environment variable is set , the entries from this are used to create searchdir/1 assertions.
+* On Linux (including Mac OS X) and Windows, if the ALSPATH environment variable is set, the entries from this are used to create searchdir/1 assertions.
-* If ALS Prolog was started from the command line, any '-s' switches on the command line will cause searchdir/1assertions to be added.
+* If ALS Prolog was started from the command line, any '-s' switches on the command line will cause searchdir/1 assertions to be added.

 Thus, the directories which will be searched appear as follows: